-A study is analysing the potential of atezolizumab as adjuvant therapy for treating kidney cancer patients.
+A study is analyzing the potential of atezolizumab as adjuvant therapy for treating kidney cancer patients.
 Another study compares the efficiency of administering the drug everolimus alone or combining it with bevacizumab for treating people with advanced kidney cancer, which has not ceased to grow even post first-line therapy.
 A study evaluates the potential of Dendritic Cell Immunotherapy Plus Standard-of-Care (SOC) to treat advanced Renal cell carcinoma (RCC).
 People who take part in clinical trials of kidney cancer may withdraw their participation at any moment in time due to any personal or medical conditions.
 It may be because the treatment is not working or giving the desired results, including severe risks and side effects.

 Clinical Trials of Kidney Cancer

 Scientists and health care specialists are always looking for better strategies to treat and cure people with kidney cancer.
 These specialists create research studies involving volunteers, known as clinical trials, to conduct research and make scientific advances.
 Clinical trials evaluate and verify different new approaches, medications, or devices to treat kidney cancer or any disease condition.
 Every medicine or drug approved by the FDA that is presently used was tried and tested in clinical trials.

 Patients with any type of kidney cancer can undergo clinical trials.
 Most clinical trials focus on experimenting with new treatment options.
 They learn if a new treatment strategy is safe, effective, and better than the existing ones.
 The tests also evaluate new combinations of treatments, drugs, and other latest approaches in radiation, surgery, or other treatments.
 Some specific studies also focus on creating unique treatment plans and medications to manage and relieve symptoms and the possible side effects (short-term and long-term) of treatment.